tradle/why-hypercore/FAQ.md

 - How to build chat and other apps on IPFS and Hypercore
 - Git on IPFS or Hypercore.
 How P2P supports Git: https://www.ctrl.blog/entry/git-p2p-compared.html

-### I wonder what P2P apps can be built on Hypercore?

-Need help with this.
-Meanwhile take a look at ideas [listed by IPFS community](https://docs.ipfs.io/concepts/usage-ideas-examples/):

 ### Is there a synergy between blockchain and Hypercore?

 Both blockchain and Hypercore provide verifiable data structures.
 But blockchain is limited to very small storage and Hypercore is limited by absence of pubic timestamping and data history, and the absence of verifiable computations.
 See further on this in section *"Can Hypercore's author change history"*.